 With north or east winds, you can anchor in Liapades bay around Cape Kosteri; good holding in sand.

 In lighter air the anchorages directly north and east of the port can be used, mind the abundant rocks, islets and reefs.

-Spiridonos bay is my personal favourite and you will no doubt appreciate the Corfu Aquarium.
+Spiridonos bay is my crew's favourite.
+Moreover, you will no doubt appreciate the Corfu Aquarium.

 The wide bay of Ag Georgios - Άγιος Γεώργιος – with its long curved beach and aquamarine waters – is guarded by the peninsular Cape Arilla, which yields two additional anchorages:

 - At the beach in the north corner of Agios Georgios bay